iShares Russell 2000 ETF

 Where does this asset sit across four dimensions?
 Extension (how stretched price is vs its own history), Momentum (RSI, MACD, rate of change), Flow (volume and money flow), and Volatility (how quiet or active).
 Each bar shows a 0–100 percentile compared to the last year of data.
 Key levels show the nearest demand and supply zones from our confluence analysis.

-Looking at the full picture for iShares Russell 2000 ETF (IWM): extension is neutral (48th percentile), momentum is above average (74th percentile), flow is above average (74th percentile), volatility is neutral (52nd percentile).
+Looking at the full picture for iShares Russell 2000 ETF (IWM): extension is above average (76th percentile), momentum is neutral (47th percentile), flow is slightly above average (65th percentile), volatility is above average (83rd percentile).

 Where is money flowing?